analogdevicesinc/VSCode-Maxim/readme.md

 * `"M4_OCD_interface_file"`
     * Sets the OpenOCD interface file to use to connect to the Arm M4 core.
 This should match the debugger being used for the M4 core.
+    * The `MaximSDK/Tools/OpenOCD/scripts/interface` folder is searched for the file specified by this setting.
     * `.cfg` file extension must be included.
     * Default value: `"cmsis-dap.cfg"`